Miguel Samudio: Club America

-Queretaro
+Querétaro

-On 13 December 2017, his arrival is confirmed by the Querétaro team as a reinforcement as a definitive purchase.
+On 13 December 2017, his arrival was confirmed by the Querétaro team as a definitive purchase.

 Club Olimpia

-En julio de 2019 es anunciado como nuevo jugador del Club Olimpia de Paraguay.
-Debido a la falta de acuerdo para la renovación de su contrato que vencía el 30 de junio del 2020, termina su vínculo con el Decano.
+In July 2019 he returned to Paraguay to join Club Olimpia.

-Return to Sol of America
+Return to Sol de América

-After 12 years, he returns to the club that saw him born to play the 2020 Clausura Tournament and the 2020 South American Cup.
+In 2020, after 12 years, he returned to the club where he started his career, to play the 2020 Clausura Tournament and the 2020 South American Cup.

+Personal life

+Samudio was demoted to Liverpool Montevideo's reserves in the third division when he was caught attempting to court his teammate, Nacho Rodríguez's wife.